huckiyang/Interspeech23-Tutorial-Para-Efficient-Cross-Modal-Tutorial/README.md

 - How to Train Your Whisper with Neural Adapter and LoRA

-## Part 2: Multi-Modal and Cross-Modal Learning, Dr. Shalini Ghosh
+## Part 2: Trustworthy AI and Cross-Modal Learning in the Era of Foundation Models, Dr. Pin-Yu Chen

-## Part 3: Neural Model Reprogramming and On-Device Tuning, Dr. Pin-Yu Chen
+## Part 3: Multimodal Pre-Training for Automatic Speech Recognition and Vision Sharing, Dr. Shalini Ghosh